Legal Guidance for Extraordinary Ability Professionals Seeking an EB1A Green Card.

 Another benefit of the EB1A green card is that the category is often not backlogged, with the priority dates frequently “current.”
 This means that once the EB1A petition is approved, the applicant can immediately apply for a green card for themselves and their spouse and children.

-To demonstrate that you meet the EB1A requirements, you need to show that you received sustained national or international acclaim and that your achievements have been recognized in your field of expertise.
-To do so, you must provide either evidence of a one-time major internationally recognized award such as a Nobel Prize or three of the ten EB1A qualifying criteria.
+To demonstrate that you meet the EB1A green card requirements, you need to show that you received sustained national or international acclaim and that your achievements have been recognized in your field of expertise.
+To do so, you must provide either evidence of a one-time major internationally recognized award such as a Nobel Prize or at least three of the EB1A qualifying criteria.

 Petitioner is seeking classification as an alien with extraordinary ability under 8 U.S.C. §1153(b)(1)(A).
 This section provides for the issuance of a visa to an alien if: